dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

     **Spam Link**

     The comment above contains a link to a spam site, click with caution, your clicks will earn a spammer money and give them motivation to continue.

+This bot also has `moderator functionality <http://jordanthebrobot.com/moderators>`_, if you add it as a moderator of a subreddit, it will automatically:

+- Follows all links posted to all subreddits to identify dangerous redirect chains
+- Scans comments/submissions/redirect chains for spam domains
+- Detects and warns users of mismatched domains in reddit link markup IE: [http://test.com](http://not-really-test.com)
+- Detects and waits 6 minutes to post a fix of mistakes in reddit link markup (for ease of clicking)
+- Warns users of unapparent links to flash content

+It also upvotes the original commenter if it corrects you links and upvotes you if you thank it - which might help it's popularity.
+It also has a real time `dashboard <http://jordanthebrobot.com/>`_ which lets you see what it's up to.

 SerendipityBot & /r/Serendipity
 ================================